 Purchasing a pre-made INCH bag might seem like the simplest option, but it is not the best one for you and your family.
-You will get a much better result if you put the time and effort into planning and buying your own gear – it’ll be tailored to suit your personal needs and you’ll be able to quickly find what you want, when you need it.
+You will get a much better result if you put the time and effort into planning and buying your own gear – it’ll be tailored to suit your personal needs and you’ll be able to quickly find what you need when you need it.

-Here’s a few things you to consider before you buy:
+Here are a few things you to consider before you buy:

-- Does the bag fit you properly with the correct torso length and adjustable straps to distribute the load between your hip and shoulders?
+Does it have a waist belt?
+Does the bag fit you properly with the correct torso length and adjustable straps to distribute the load between your hip and shoulders?

-- Are there enough compartments and pockets inside it to store everything?
+Are there enough compartments and pockets inside it to store everything?